cesar-ilharco/acl-2020/_posts/2021-05-14-instructions-for-camera-ready.md

 <li>The paper size: Your paper needs to be formatted to A4.
 Here are a couple of ways to check this:
 	<ul>
 	<li>Using pdfinfo.
 The pdfinfo command should include "Page size: 595.276 x 841.89 pts" in its output.</li>
-	<li>Using Apple's Preview.app.
-Open the PDF, and type Ctrl-I. It should report the correct page size.</li>
-	<li>Using Adobe Acrobat.
-Open the PDF, navigate to File, Properties…, Description.
-The field labeled "Page Size" should read 8.27 × 11.69 inches in.</li>

 	</ul>
 </li></ul>